We place a happy life in the tranquility of mind.

-AnJenette Afridi, M.A. is a Health Psychology Expert, Speaker, and Advocate in private practice in the San Francisco Bay Area.
-She holds a Master’s Degree in Psychology and has more than three decades of expertise in the field.
-AnJenette teaches Meditation, Mindfulness, and Mindful Wholesome Eating.
-AJ has worked with corporations, hospitals, health centers, schools, and private clientele including adults and children.
+AnJenette Afridi, M.A., is a Health Psychology Expert, Speaker, and Advocate in private practice in the San Francisco Bay Area.
+She holds a Master’s Degree in Psychology and has more than three decades of expertise in Meditation for Optimal Wellbeing.
+AnJenette has worked with corporations, hospitals, health centers, schools, and private clientele including adults and children.
 She is often featured at public and closed-door events, and she hosts events as well.
 AJ's warmth and credibility, not to mention energetic sense of humor, create an atmosphere that supports expansion, creativity, and abundant possibility.
-Work with AJ in person at her office or off-site, by phone, or online via video conferencing.
+Work with AJ in person at her office or offsite, at an event, by phone, or via video conferencing.

-Early in her career, AnJenette co-directed a San Francisco financial district health and wellness club for more than a decade where she trained staff, directed the volunteer program, and taught fitness, yoga, nutrition, and meditation.
-Her interest and expertise in the field led her to expand her horizons by working with different populations, including directing a special needs mindful movement program (where the children gave AnJenette the nickname "AJ"), a hospital prenatal wellness program by obstetrician referral only, and a mindfulness based emotional intelligence program for adolescents.
-From there, AJ turned to entrepreneurial ventures, owning and operating two wellness companies, SURVIVAL OF THE FITTEST and GOT COACHED?®
+Early in her career, AnJenette co-directed a San Francisco financial district health club for more than a decade where she trained staff, directed the volunteer program, and taught fitness, yoga, nutrition, and meditation.
+Her interest and expertise in the field led her to expand her horizons by working with different populations, including directing a children's special needs mindful movement program (where the children gave AnJenette the nickname "AJ"), a hospital prenatal wellness program by obstetrician referral only, and a mindfulness based emotional intelligence program for adolescents.
+From there, AJ turned to entrepreneurial ventures, owning and operating two wellness companies in San Francisco.

-AnJenette completed Mind-Body Medicine Clinical Training at Harvard Medical School in 2008 with her mentor, the distinguished Dr. Herbert Benson, MD.
-In October 2018, AnJenette will be returning to Harvard Medical School to once again study with Dr. Benson to further explore the Genomics and Epigenetics of Meditation, Cognitive Training to Reduce Stress and Enhance Resilience, The Role of Stress in Habit Formation, The Sleep Physiology and Resilient Youth.
+AnJenette attended Mind-Body Medicine Clinical Training at Harvard Medical School in 2008 with Dr. Herbert Benson, MD.
+In October 2018, AnJenette will be returning to Harvard Medical School with Dr. Benson to further explore the Genomics and Epigenetics of Meditation, Cognitive Training to Reduce Stress and Enhance Resilience, The Role of Stress in Habit Formation, The Sleep Physiology and Resilient Youth.

 Dr. Benson: “The mind and body communicate constantly.
 What the mind thinks, perceives, and experiences is sent from our brain to the rest of the body.
 We can either change the complexities of life, or develop ways that enable us to cope more effectively.”

-AnJenette: “This is central to my belief that wellbeing is attained through a deep understanding of mind and body, and daily actions that support optimal health for both.
-I teach my clients how to integrate and practice Meditation, Mindfulness, and Mindful Wholesome Eating to bring about life-sustaining change."
+AnJenette: “This is central to my belief that wellbeing is attained through a deep understanding of mind and body, and daily habits that support optimal health for both.
+I teach my clients how to integrate and practice Mindful Meditation for Optimal Wellbeing to create life-changing results."

-The following are AnJenette’s additional Credentials, 2018 Continuing Education, Current Reads, and Social Good:
+The following are AnJenette’s additional Credentials, 2018 Continuing Education, and Social Good: